MicrosoftDocs/EMDocs/microsoft-365-enterprise/m365ehub.md

                         <ul id="i-worker-1" class="cardsC">
                             <li class="fullSpan">
                                 <div class="container intro">
-                                    <p>Employees and other users can get training, watch videos, read recommendations, and more at the <a href="https://www.microsoft.com/microsoft-365/enterprise" target="_blank">Microsoft 365 Enterprise end user hub</a>.</p>
+                                    <p>Employees and other users can get curated training, watch videos, read recommendations, and more at the <a href="https://www.microsoft.com/microsoft-365/enterprise" target="_blank">Microsoft 365 Enterprise end user hub</a>.</p>
                                     <p>Here are some resources to help you get started.</p>
                                 </div>
                             </li>